NOC-OI/intermediate-git/_episodes/05-branching-models.md

 - **Oneflow**: is similar to Gitflow but relies on the maintanance of one long-lived branch.
 It is meant to be simpler, without a develop branch but feature branches still exist.  ([Further info](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow))

 - **Forking workflow** (e.g. astropy): is a model where each contributor creates a `fork` or a complete copy of the repository.
-Every contribitor effectively has two repositories: his own and the main (upstream) one.
+Every contributor effectively has two repositories: his own and the main (upstream) one.
 Changes are made as pull requests against the main repository.
-This model is propular with open source projects because the vast majority of contributors do not need to have priviledges in the main repository.
+This model is popular with open source projects because the vast majority of contributors do not need to have priviledges in the main repository.

 A longer description of some of these can be found [here](https://about.gitlab.com/topics/version-control/what-is-git-workflow/#feature-branching-git-workflow).